 The Patent Cooperation Treaty (PCT) provides a unified procedure for filing patent applications internationally.
 We can file PCT applications in all contracting countries‚ and we have relationships with law firms throughout the world to assist in the prosecution of PCT applications as necessary.

+We have offices throughout southern California.
 If you are interested in having us assist you with a patent application or if you have a patent infringement or patent litigation issue‚ please contact us.
-You may also see our intellectual property litigation page which includes results that we have achieved in the past.
-We have offices throughout southern California.